 We all want to feel heard and know that our partner cares enough about us to listen, and know how we feel.
 This doesn’t mean we have to agree with our partner on everything.
 However, it does mean that we should do something called, reflecting after our partner speaks and before we say our feelings, our opinions, and our side of the story.
 Reflecting is when we repeat what our partner says so they know we heard them.
 It makes them feel heard, even if and when we don’t agree with what they’re saying.

 For example, if he says, “I’m upset because you don’t call me after you land when traveling. ” She could reflect by saying, “I understand that you get upset when I travel and don’t call when I land.”
 Then she could continue on about her feelings.
 This can, and perhaps should include an apology depending on the situation.
 But the point is to remember to reflect so the other person feels heard, rather than jumping into, “I feel this…” and “I feel that…”

 3. Be a Good Listener

 Part of being a good conversationalist, as well as being a great partner and a great friend, is to be a good listener.
-We need to be able to listen to our partner when they speak and express themselves.
+We need to be able to listen to our partners when they speak and express themselves.
 It’s also important not to be thinking about what you’re going to say the whole time your partner is talking, sharing, and expressing themselves to you.
 That just means that you’re not listening to what they’re saying to the full extent.
-Instead, you’re busy thinking about what you’re going to say in response, which you should only do towards the very end of what they’re saying or when they’re finished speaking.
+Instead, you’re busy thinking about what you’re going to say in response, which you should only do towards the very end of what they’re saying or when they’ve finished speaking.